Basics

 Scouting for mushrooms (apothecia)

 The best time to scout for apothecia is at canopy closure.
-In the North Central region, this is generally in late June and early July, and will vary with row spacing.
-Check high soil moisture areas, especially during flowering.
+In the north central region, this is generally in late June and early July, and will vary with row spacing.
+Check the soil under plants growing in high soil moisture areas, especially during flowering.
 Check areas where moisture collects due to fogs, extended dew periods, and in pockets of poor air drainage.

-Sometimes the apothecia of the white mold pathogen are confused with reproductive structure of the bird's nest fungus, a harmless fungus that decays organic matter (Figure 2).
-Scouts should be aware of the difference between these two fungi.
+Sometimes the apothecia of the white mold pathogen are confused with harmless mushrooms, such as the bird's nest fungus (above).

 Scouting for white mold-infested plants